-This matter is before the court on the debtor-plaintiffs' motion for summary judgment (Fil.
-No. 9).
-Trinh P. Tran represents the debtors.
-No appearance was made for the defendant.
-Evidence and a brief was filed and, pursuant to the court's authority under Nebraska Rule of Bankruptcy Procedure 7056-1, the motion was taken under advisement without oral arguments.
+This matter is before the court on the debtor-plaintiffs' motion for summary judgment against Real Time Solutions (Fil.
+No. 23).
+No objection was filed.
+Samuel J. Turco, Jr., represents the plaintiffs.
+No appearance has been made for the defendant.
+Evidence and a brief were filed and, pursuant to the court's authority under Nebraska Rule of Bankruptcy Procedure 7056-1, the motion was taken under advisement without oral arguments.